+977 9847716714 [email protected]

 Trekking Guide

-I have since led treks throughout the Annapurna Circuit, Annapurna Base Camp (Sanctuary), Ghorepani (Poon Hill)-Ghandruk, Myagdi Parbat Eco-Trek (Annapurna Dhaulagiri Community Trail), Mardi Himal, etc. When I do not find myself in the mountains, I enjoy playing basketball, reading books, and working on the family farm.
+Over the years, I’ve led numerous treks spanning the Annapurna Circuit, Annapurna Base Camp (Sanctuary), Ghorepani (Poon Hill)-Ghandruk, Myagdi Parbat Eco-Trek (Annapurna Dhaulagiri Community Trail), Mardi Himal, and beyond.
+When I’m not traversing the mountains, I indulge in my passions for basketball, literature, and tending to our family farm.

 GRAB YOUR TREK